 He continued: “[The match] swung back and forth.
 In the first 20 minutes, we were surprised by Arsenal’s aggression and some of their tackles.
 That put us on the back foot.
 We probably had the best chances – we had four fantastic chances from headers.
 We went through time and time again in the last third of the field and perhaps with a bit more composure we would have won the game.”

 Arsenal certainly played their part in the contest.
 “If we had taken one or two of our chances we would have won comfortably,” added the boss.
-“We always looked a bigger threat, but that’s not to take away from Arsenal putting a lot into the
+“We always looked a bigger threat, but

 - Sir Alex Ferguson